 The short story is in the midst of a revival.
 You can hear in the lyrics of a certain kind of singer-songwriter specializing in clever acoustic guitar yarns that melt into pianos and creek urgently with authenticity.
 Subjects that once felt like the domain of novelty pop songs have become central to a new canon and are being studied ferociously by the world of professional songwriters.
-At its top sit totems like Taylor Swift’s suddenly rediscovered scarf and Olivia Rodrigo storybook breakup; it’s hard to imagine trying to make it on the labels and not getting told at some songwriting bootcamp: start writing some stories, kid.
+At its top sit totems like Taylor Swift’s rediscovered scarf or Olivia Rodrigo storybook breakup and at the newer end, perhaps, are the ones being penned by Allison Ponthier in Bushwick.

-“Those songs—they’re built like the Rock of Gibraltar,” Bruce Springsteen once told Jon Landau about the songbook of Billy Joel.
-The songbook that Ponthier is building feels durable too and illuminated in neon-colored camp imagery.
-An EP of these came out last year, and it’s called “Faking My Own Death.”
-Songs on it have titles like “Hell Is A Crowded Room” and “Harshest Critic,” the latter being herself.
-“All of my songs are about myself,” Ponthier tells me on the phone shortly before the release of her next one.
+The songbook Ponthier is building feels durable and is illuminated by neon-colored camp imagery; an EP of these came out last year, and it’s called “Faking My Own Death.”
+Songs on it have titles like “Hell Is A Crowded Room” and “Harshest Critic.“ The subject matter of the latter is hits close to home.
+“All of my songs are about myself,” says Ponthier.
 “To me, my most complicated relationship has always been with myself, so it’s what I keep going back to.”

 In the music video for her new song, Ponthier plays a women who falls in love with her car.